Basic information for visitors of South Moravia

 There's a ton of great tourist destinations in South Moravia that you can use IDS JMK routes to get to!
 Take a trip to Slovakia or Austria with IDS JMK services.
 Use our bike-buses to take your bike to the Vranov dam.
 Catch an express bus to Aqualand Moravia.
 Get the Krasobus to caves in Moravský kras.
 All these tips and more are listed in the Special routes section.

 Infringing on the Terms and conditions of IDS JMK (failing to produce a valid ticket on demand) is a penalty of 1525 CZK.
-The early payment incentive reduces the penalty fare to 25 CZK if paid within 5 workdays.
+The payment at the spot reduces the penalty fare to 1025 CZK.
 Thanks for using tickets; fare evasion is a serious problem.